phunc20/social-distancing/README.md

 - `image_BEV.py`, `video_BEV.py` both produce **Bird's Eye View**, one for image, the other for video
 	- These scripts when run will first open up a image window called `Draw` for the user to mark four points on, which correspond to a rectangle in the real world represented by the image.
 This rectangle is used to construct a perspective change of the ground on which people in the video/image walk.

-For those who really get their hand dirty and play with this repo: You might find useful to tweak the parameters inside the script **`pyimagesearch/social_distancing_config.py`**.
+For those of you who really want to get your hands dirty and to play with this repo: You might find useful to tweak the parameters inside the script **`pyimagesearch/social_distancing_config.py`**.

 ## Environment
-This repos uses Python3.
-I think Python2 works as well, but the provided environment files might not work out of the box.
+This repo uses Python3.
+I think Python2 might just work as well, but the provided environment files might not allow you to install everything correctly out of the box.

-It's recommended to use an virtual environment (virtualenv, miniconda, etc.).
-A `requirements.txt` file is provided below for `virtualenv` (or for `virtualenvwrapper` for that matter), and a `environment.yml` for `miniconda` users.
+It's recommended to use a virtual environment (virtualenv, miniconda, etc.).
+A `requirements.txt` file is provided below for `virtualenv` (or for `virtualenvwrapper` for that matter), and a `environment.yml` for `miniconda`.
 - so either you don't use `miniconda`, then simply
     ```bash
     pip install -r requirements.txt